RealEstateCore/realestatecore.github.io/tools.md

 data properties that they are linked to in the ontology (either via rdfs:domain/rdfs:range, or via property restrictions).
 OWL2OAS is used to generate the official RealEstateCore REST API.
+* [OWL2DTDL](https://github.com/Azure/opendigitaltwins-tools) -- A converter for translating
+OWL ontologies into DTDL (Digital Twin Definition Language) interface definitions, for use, e.g., with Microsoft Azure Digital Twins.
+This tool is used to generate the [official DTDL version of RealEstateCore](https://github.com/Azure/opendigitaltwins-building).
 * [ExcelRDF](/ExcelRDF/) -- An Excel plugin that provides light-weight
 translation from OWL ontology to XLS skeleton, and from a filled-out version of that XLS skeleton to RDF --